 Repeat the previous step every 10–15 cross-section images.

 Move to the third page Binary Selection.
-On the histogram menu, click From dataset.
+On the histogram menu, click From Dataset.
 The histogram distribution of brightness from all images of the dataset will be shown.
 Also on the histogram menu, click the Create a 3D Model file menu.

 Save a 3D model of the bone in STL file format.